fatedier/frp/README.md

 ## Status

-frp is under development and you can try it with latest release version.
-Master branch for releasing stable version when dev branch for developing.
+frp is under development and you can try it with the latest release version. 'master' branch is for releasing stable version, 'dev' branch is for development.

 **We may change any protocol and can't promise backward compatibility.
 Please check the release log when upgrading.**